BowDown097/RRBot/README.md

 You can get the bot token from your instance of the bot's application at https://discord.com/developers, under the "Bot" tab.

 As the bot uses Firestore as its database, you will need to create your own database and generate a credentials file.
 For information on how to, see [this page for creating the database](https://firebase.google.com/docs/firestore/quickstart) and/or [this page for authentication](https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account).

+In order to use the music features of the bot, you will need to get the [latest release of Lavalink](https://github.com/freyacodes/Lavalink/releases) and throw it in the bot's main directory.
+You will need to run it alongside the bot.